RLampart/CoursePrediction/README.md

 # AI models:

 StudentRegression: Predicts the number of students that will be registered for a course.

+FacultyClassification: Assigns a course into one of the observed faculties.